gatling/gatling/src/docs/content/reference/script/core/session/feeders/index.md

 When using the bundle distribution, files must be in the `user-files/resources` directory.
 This location can be overridden, see [configuration]({{< ref "../configuration#gatling-conf" >}}).

-When using a build tool such as maven, gradle or sbt, files must be placed in `src/main/resources` or `src/test/resources`.
+When using a build tool such as Maven, Gradle or sbt, files must be placed in `src/main/resources` or `src/test/resources`.

-In order to locate the file, Gatling try the following strategies in sequence:
+In order to locate the file, Gatling tries the following strategies in sequence:

 1. as a **classpath resource** from the classpath root, eg `data/file.csv` for targeting the `your_project/src/main/resources/data/file.csv` file.
 This is the recommended strategy.
 2. as an **absolute filesystem path** to a file.
 Use this strategy if you want your feeder files to be deployed separately.